4.22 Provisions

 37.1.
 Introduction and risk management structure

-The Company, being a Housing Finance Company, is exposed to various types of risks like credit risk, operational risk, liquidity risk, market risk and foreign currency risk.
-Company is fully committed to manage these risks in an effective and proactive manner, for which HUDCO has in place a Risk Management Policy and Operating Manual in line with its objectives covering both the internal and external environment.
-With a view to minimize the impact of various risks to which Company is exposed to, Company has in place a Board level Committee namely 'Risk Management Committee of the Board'(RMCB) which reviews various suggestions/ recommendations/reports and action taken by three subcommittees namely:
+The Company being an Infrastructure Finance Company is exposed to various types of risks like credit risk, operational risk, liquidity risk, market risk, foreign currency risk etc. The Company is fully committed to manage these risks in an effective and proactive manner, for which HUDCO has in place a Comprehensive Risk Management Policy and Risk Register cum Early Warning Signals aligned with its objectives covering both the internal and external environment.

-• Assets & Liabilities Management Committee (ALCO);
+• Assets & Liabilities Management Committee (ALCO)

 37.2.
 Credit Risk